sunchain-fr/Ansible-Fabric-Starter/README.md

 5. Define all new organizations with `peer`, `orderer` and a `newcomer` flags.
 6. Install all dependencies on the new machione: `ansible-playbook install-dependencies.yml -i hosts_new_org.yml`
 7. Run deployment on testing environment with `ansible-playbook add-new-org.yml -i hosts_new_org.yml`

+#### **chaincode-upgrade.yml**

+Playbook, to perform chaincode upgrade on previously launched network via Ansible-Fabric-Starter.

+1. Transfers new chaincode sources to each of the nodes;
+2. Spins up cli containers;
+3. Checks, if new chaincode version != old chaincode version;
+4. Performs chaincode upgrade.

 ### *node_roles* hostvar description